planetarysoftware/TSC/BasePolicies/CONTRIBUTING.md

-# ASC Software Organization Community Contributing Guide 1.0
+# Planetary Software Organization Community Contributing Guide 1.0

-This document describes a very simple process suitable for most projects in the ASC Software Organization ecosystem.
-Projects are encouraged to adopt this whether they are hosted in the ASC Software Organization or not.
+This document describes a very simple process suitable for most projects in the Planetary Software Organization ecosystem.
+Projects are encouraged to adopt this whether they are hosted in the Planetary Software Organization or not.

 The goal of this document is to create a contribution process that:

 * Encourages new contributions.
 * Encourages contributors to remain involved.
 * Avoids unnecessary processes and bureaucracy whenever possible.
-* Creates a transparent decision making process which makes it clear how contributors can be involved in decision making.
+* Creates a transparent decision making process which clearly describes how contributors can be involved in decision making.